-The casualty loss deduction for timber held for personal use (including landscape trees) has been suspended through 2026, except for losses in federally declared disaster areas.
-The deductible personal casualty loss attributable to a federally declared disaster is subject to the \$100 per casualty and 10% of your adjusted gross income (AGI) reductions.
-If the loss is attributable to a qualified disaster loss, the deductible loss is not subject to the 10% AGI reduction and the \$100 reduction is increased to \$500.
+The casualty loss deduction for timber or trees held for personal use has been suspended through 2025, except for losses attributable to a federally declared disaster.
+It is subject to the \$100 per casualty and 10 percent of your adjusted gross income (AGI) reductions.
 Use Section A of Form 4684 and Schedule A (Form 1040) to claim the loss as casualty and theft loss (line 15).

-A theft loss deduction is made in the year you discover it and is limited to the lesser of the decrease in fair market value or your basis in the stolen timber.
+A theft loss deduction is made in the year you discover the theft and is limited to the lesser of the decrease in FMV or your basis in the stolen timber.

-Consider Excluding Qualified Cost-sharing Payments
+Consider Excluding Qualified Cost-Sharing Payments